lkmeta/txtify/README.md

 ## About

 Txtify is designed to simplify the process of converting audio and video content into text.
 Whether you're looking to transcribe a YouTube video or your own audio/video files, Txtify offers an easy-to-use interface and powerful AI models to ensure accuracy and speed.
-The application supports multiple output formats including `.txt`, `.srt`, `.vtt`, and `.sbv`.
+The application supports multiple output formats including `.txt`, `.srt`, `.vtt`, `.sbv`, and `.pdf`.

 ## Demo